evanmiltenburg/dutch_testbench/README.md

 * `dedeyne_etal_goodness.py`

 ## Main file
 The main file is `test_suite.py`.
 This file contains six test functions that each take a `model` object and return a dictionary with the outcome of the test.
+Import it using `from dutch_testbench import test_suite`.

 * `test_relatedness_1` Tests relatedness by checking whether the strongest associate for each exemplar is more strongly associated with the exemplar than the third strongest one.
 Uses data from De Deyne & Storms (2008).